Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification of the Marginal Treatment Effect

 They assume the existence of continuous instruments and identify several causal effects with identified thresholds.
-In Section 4, they introduce several commonly used models that their framework covers and show the identification of MTE for each model with sufficient conditions for the identification of thresholds.
-In Section 5.2, \citet{LS18ecta} analyze the identification of the MTE studied by \citet{HV07HE71} and \citet{HRV08AES}.
-They argue that if we know the thresholds and apply the result of \citet{LS18ecta}, it is possible to identify MTE without reducing the model to the binary treatment case.
+Our result complements the applicability of their main theorem by introducing a novel identification strategy.

+\citet{HV07HE71} and \citet{HRV08AES} expand the LIV approach to a model with multivalued treatments generated by a general unordered choice model.
+They study identification conditions of several types of treatment effects including the marginal treatment effect of one specified choice versus another choice.
+They achieve the identification of the MTE by using an identification-at-infinity type argument.
+Our identification strategy does not depend on the large support assumption.